top of page

 One of the groups that Penn welcomed was a group of Rosicrucian monks from Germany lead by their spiritual leader Johannes Kelpius.
 The Rosicrucians are very much like the Freemasons as they are both secret societies, and there seems to be a close connection between the two groups, as there is a masonic degree dedicated to them in Freemasonry as well, so it would not be a complete surprise at all for Penn to invite kindred spirits to his woods.
 Kelpius's society of religious monks settled in the wilderness of Fairmount Park near the Wissahickon Creek.
 There was much more to Kelpius clan than meets the eye.
 There were 40 monks in all and the number was chosen for a reason.

-Philadelphia Pennsylvania resides on the 40th Parallel the same as the old church of Philadelphia in ancient Turkey that was mentioned in the Book of Revelations.
-The ancient church of Philadelphia is one of the churches that God favored in the Bible.
-We are taught that Penn chose the name for Philadelphia because at first glance when translated out of Greek it means "brotherly love," and that may very well be the case, but the fact that both of these Philadelphias the one in Turkey and the other in Pennsylvania are both located at the 40th parallel ,and the additional fact of Philadelphia also being mentioned in the Bible hint at a more occult and spiritual reason for choosing Philadelphia for the name of Penn's most important city.
+Philadelphia, Pennsylvania, is situated on the 40th Parallel, just like the ancient city of Philadelphia in Turkey mentioned in the Book of Revelations.
+The ancient church of Philadelphia is one of the churches favored by God in the Bible.
+It is commonly believed that William Penn chose the name Philadelphia because, when translated from Greek, it means "brotherly love."
+While this may be true, the fact that both Philadelphias—the one in Turkey and the one in Pennsylvania—are located on the 40th Parallel, along with Philadelphia's mention in the Bible, suggests a deeper, possibly spiritual or occult reason for Penn selecting Philadelphia as the name for his most significant city.

 Johannes Kelpuis and his society of Rosicrucion monks would build a structure along the Wissahickon that would be 40-by-40 feet and with the use of a telescope they would use the structure as an observatory to look for signs in the movement of the stars.
 These were not the average monks, but more like hermetic priest blending the spiritual world with science.
 The fact that it was 40 monks in all living in a 40-by-40 foot structure is no coincidental at all.
 All that is left today from Kelpius's groups existence in Fairmount Park is a strange contested cave known today as the Hermit's Cave where it is believed Kelpius would go to study, meditate, and pray for Gods return.
 In the 1960s a Rosicrucian order erected a monument dedicated to Johannes Kelpius outside of the cave that is oblivious to most passing joggers that run through the park never realizing the early history of secret societies and occult mysticism that was once practiced in Penn's woods.